eclipxe13/sepomexphp/README.md

 allows us to distribute a copy of the original data and also to manipulate it.

-If you run the script `scripts/create-sqlite-from-raw.php` you will create a sqlite database with the same information but normalized.
+If you run the script `scripts/create-sqlite-from-raw.php` you will create a sqlite database with the same information but normalized, the script will download the source if not exists.

 ### Data source